pqabelian/abelian-community-website/docs/downloads/latest.md

 ::: info Release Notes
 **What's New?**
 - One-Click Migration: We strongly recommend migrating from legacy wallets to MLP wallets.
 An MLP wallet no longer needs users to remember the maximum recoverable number of wallets.
 This enhances the usability greatly.
 Furthermore, we will only supports the brand-new MLP wallets and fades out the legacy wallet type.
-- You need to install the Desktop Wallet Pro v1.0.0 and create a new wallet (fully-private or pseudo-private type).
-Then, use the Abelian Desktop Wallet Legacy v4.2.0 and use the Migration function to transfer all the ABEL coins from each legacy wallet to the new MLP wallet.
+- You need to install the Desktop Wallet Pro v1.0.3 and create a new wallet (fully-private or pseudo-private type).
+Then, use the Abelian Desktop Wallet Legacy v4.3.0 and use the Migration function to transfer all the ABEL coins from each legacy wallet to the new MLP wallet.

 **Why Should You Upgrade?**
 - The MLP wallet address is significantly easier to use without remembering any sequence number (aka maximum recoverable number of wallets).
 Furthermore, for the first time, you can choose to create multiple MLP addresses, each with different privacy level, fully-private or pseudo-private.

-**Note:** Version 4.2.2 only updates dedicated app icons.
+**v4.3.0 Upgrade Notes:**
+- Change to DMG installer for macOS.
+- Renaming product name from 'Abelian Wallet' to 'Abelian Wallet Legacy'.
+- Show estimated time for synchronization completion, fix inconsistent synchronization progress display.
+- More efficient and optimized transaction history list.
+- Support one-click migrate to MLP pseudonymous addres (known as Semi-private address).
+- Newbie-friendly startup for wallet service with start/stop and log buttons clearly displayed.
+- UI/UX optimization:
+  - remove unnecessary scrollbar display
+  - show maximum sequence number when user views mnemonics (Used to fill in the number of recovery addresses when importing a Legacy account.), and support Enter after typed master password.
 :::

 ---